-Following the introduction of the Steam Shovel and Crane and Clam were a myriad of different models.
-Oh, the first two toys produced went through various color changes over the next few years, but then different models of pressed steel toys began to be manufactured.
-If Tonka wanted to compete with the likes of Buddy L, Marx, Nylint, Structo, Wyandotte and others, they had to diversify their model offering.
+Following the introduction of the Steam Shovel in 1947 and the Crane & Clam in 1948 were the 1:18 scale trucks that would establish the Tonka brand as a player in the growing pressed steel toy industry.
+If the Tonka brand wanted to compete with the likes of Buddy L, Marx, Nylint, Structo, Wyandotte and others, it had to diversify the models being offered.
 To that end, Dump trucks, Wreckers, Semis, and Box Vans all made their initial appearance prior to 1955.

 In mid 1955, Mound Metalcraft moved into a new manufacturing facility that was required to handle their ever increasing product line and an insatiable appetite by consumers for Tonka trucks.
 In very short order, a 50,000 square foot addition was added to the new manufacturing facility.
 Tonka Toys indeed was on the grow.
 Read a 1956 article that was featured in TOYS and NOVELTIES magazine.
 Although the Tonka Toys name appeared on all products manufactured by Mound Metalcraft from 1947 on, Mound Metalcraft, Inc. did not change its name to Tonka Toys, Inc. until January 3, 1956.
 The future really looked bright and for the next 25 years or so, Tonka Toys continued to grow.
 The road was not always smooth.
 There were a few bumps along the way; management changes, recessions and the like.
 But Tonka Toys persevered.